 Scholarship Offered Since: 1959

-Scholarship Type: Masters and PhD Scholarship for developing Countries
+Scholarship Type: Masters (one-year courses only) and PhD Scholarship

 Applications are considered according to the following selection criteria: